Fund Climate Campaign

 2. The Community-Directed Grant Program: This program would provide democratized grants to community-based organizations in disadvantaged communities to design and implement community-led pollution reduction projects.
 Right now, the State has no structured support for communities to develop community-led plans or projects.
 Projects that this grant program could fund include projects like: The Resiliency Hub Proposal (We Stay/Nos Quedamos); the Expansion of the GRID Working Waterfront development in Brooklyn (UPROSE); the Sustainability Workforce Training Center (PUSH Buffalo); the CBO-based NYSERDA Clean Energy Hubs Program.

-NY Renews is advocating that all projects and programs funded through the CAF meet our Fund Climate spending criteria.
-Every dollar must meet strict criteria: creating good jobs with gold star labor standards, cutting emissions while improving public health, and directing at least 35% of investments to disadvantaged communities.
+NY Renews is advocating that all projects and programs funded through the Climate Action Fund meet our Fund Climate spending criteria to create good jobs with gold-star labor standards, cut emissions, improve public health, and direct at least 35% of investments to disadvantaged communities.

-Our Indigenous Solidarity Priorities for the NYS FY25-26 Budget & 2025 Legislative Session include $5 Million for the Shinnecock Elder Caregiver Program; $20 Million for Native Schools; Increased Funding for Native Health Clinics; the Montaukett Reinstatement Bill (awaiting reintroduction); Stopping the Western New York STAMP Mega-Industrial Development.
-Read more about these initiatives here.
+Additionally, our Indigenous Solidarity Priorities for the NYS FY25-26 Budget & 2025 Legislative Session include $5 Million for the Shinnecock Elder Caregiver Program; $20 Million for Native Schools; Increased Funding for Native Health Clinics; the Montaukett Reinstatement Bill (A5295 / S3308); Rethinking the Western New York STAMP Mega-Industrial Development.
 We maintain that there can be no climate justice without upholding Indigenous sovereignty.

-Together, we can organize to ensure NY funds climate!
+Together, we can organize to ensure New York funds climate justice!